fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 * Puppet agent to run custom scripts on your Macs

 * Custom scripts and several packages bundled into one bootstrap package using a tool like [InstallApplications](https://github.com/macadmins/installapplications) to install a base set of applications, set the Mac's background, and install the latest macOS update for the end user.

-> In addition to installing the bootstrap package, Fleet automatically installs the fleetd agent on hosts that automatically enroll.
-This agent is responsible for reporting host vitals to Fleet and presenting Fleet Desktop to the end user.

 To add a bootstrap package to Fleet, we will do the following steps: